 City Colleges of Chicago, Wilbur Wright College has the same tuition for international students as for those from out of state.

-International students at City Colleges of Chicago, Wilbur Wright College usually pay around $14,430 per year, before any scholarships, grants or other financial aid.
+International students at City Colleges of Chicago, Wilbur Wright College can expect to pay around $14,430 per year, before any scholarships or financial aid.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
 Let's take a look at what impacts these costs, and what to expect at City Colleges of Chicago, Wilbur Wright College.

-City Colleges of Chicago, Wilbur Wright College does not provide on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when looking at the cost of different colleges.
+City Colleges of Chicago, Wilbur Wright College doesn't provide on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when estimating the actual cost of different colleges.

-There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer ways for students with financial need to find ways to lower or eliminate these costs.
+There may be additional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer resources for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The cost of transportation in college depends on a few key factors.
+The total cost of transportation in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
+Is the campus walkable?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.

-The location of a college or university can impact the amount you'll have to spend just to get around.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area might be pricey, but there may be more trains, busses or low-cost flight options to actually get to school.
-The City Colleges of Chicago, Wilbur Wright College campus is in a urban setting in Illinois.
+On the flip side, transportation in an urban area may be expensive, but cities may offer more buses, trains or low-cost flight options to actually get to school.
+City Colleges of Chicago, Wilbur Wright Collegeis located in a city in Illinois.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for City Colleges of Chicago, Wilbur Wright College.
+Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending City Colleges of Chicago, Wilbur Wright College.

 What will the cost of attending City Colleges of Chicago, Wilbur Wright College be?
 Here is a breakdown of tuition and expenses.